jrnold/ssmodels-in-stan/doc/_book/stanfunctions.md

 - `x`: A $p \times q$, $p \leq m$, $\q \leq n$ matrix
 - `n`: Number of elements in the returned vector
 - `i`: Indices mapping the rows of $A$ to the rows in the output matrix
-- `y`: The default value in the returned vector
+- `a`: The default value in the returned vector

 **returns** A $n \times 1$ matrix